 These may be randomized trials, intervention studies, studies of screening and diagnostic tests, cohort studies, cost-effectiveness analyses, case-control studies, surveys with high response rates, and laboratory tests that represent new and significant contributions to dentistry.

 Posters are brief reports/communications of scientific studies and normally presented during scientific meetings.
-Selected posters presented at Singapore Dental Association meetings and conferences may be invited for publication in the Singapore Dental Journal.
+Selected posters presented at Singapore Dental Association meetings and conferences may be invited for publication in the SDJ.
 These are normally limited to 500 words.

 Please include a statement identifying grants, pharmaceutical sponsorship, and other acknowledgements as appropriate.

 • References must be numbered consecutively in order of appearance in the text, and listed in number order in the reference list: do not alphabetize.

 • Each reference citation should be a superscript at the end of the referenced statement.

 • References cited in tables or legends should be included in sequence at the point where the table or figure is first mentioned in the text.

 • Abstracts should not be cited unless the abstract is the only available reference to an important concept.

 • Do not cite uncompleted work or work that has not yet been accepted for publication as references.